Magnetic monopole is photon: Basic effects of quantum electrodynamics

+where $e$ is the renormalized electric charge.
 Then as the Feynman rules in the conventional QED for the space-time statistics a statistical sign factor $(-1)^j$, where $j$ is the number of the electron loops in a Feynman diagram, will be included for the Feynman diagram.
 Thus for the one-loop photon self-energy (\ref{2.16a}) a statistical factor $(-1)^j$ will be introduced to this one-loop photon self-energy integral.

 Then similarly we have the Feynman rules such that the one-loop electron self-energy is given by the following Feynman integral:

 Then similarly we have the Feynman rules such that the one-loop vertex correction is given by the following Feynman integral: